appsody/website/content/docs/stacks/stacks-overview.md

 By default, Appsody comes with the `incubator` and `experimental` repositories.
 Other repositories can be added by running the [`appsody repo add`](/docs/using-appsody/cli-commands/#appsody-repo-add) command.

-## Contributing a stack
+## Contributing to a stack

+The following outlines the process to contributing changes to a stack:

+1. The Stack Contributor submits a pull request with changes to a stack.
+The pull request should follow commit guidelines detailing how the stack changes satisfy the stability criteria (e.g. how Docker best practices have been implemented).

-Any contributor can submit a pull request to change a stack.
-However, typically, the Stack Release Team will wait for the Stack Maintainers' (as listed in the `stack.yaml`) approval, before approving and merging a stack change.
+    > Any contributor can submit a pull request to promote a stack to a higher stability level.

-The following outlines the process to contributing a new stack:

-1. The Stack Maintainer(s) submits a pull request, deciding the stability level of their stack.

-2. The Stack Release Team reviews the pull request, provides further guidance, and requests changes as necessary.
+2. The Stack Maintainer(s) (as listed in the `stack.yaml`) reviews the pull request, keeping in mind the stability criteria of the stack.
+In the case of the contribution of a new stack, the Stack Release Team reviews the pull request.

-3. If the Stack Release Team agrees the stack fulfils the criteria of the chosen stability level, the pull request gets approved and merged.
+3. If the Stack Maintainer(s) are satisfied the stack changes follow the stability criteria, the pull request gets approved.
+In the case of the contribution of a new stack, the Stack Release Team decides if the stack satisfies the chosen stability criteria.

-4. The Stack Release Team then releases the new stack.
+4. The Stack Release Team merges and releases the new stack.
 When the stack is released:
     - A template archive is generated for each stack template
     - A docker image of the stack is pushed to [Appsody’s DockerHub](https://hub.docker.com/u/appsody)
     - The indexes for each repository are updated

-To move a stack from incubator to stable, or experimental to incubator, Stack Maintainers need to submit a pull request, changing the stack from the current repository to the new repository directory.
-The Stack Release Team makes the decision with regards to whether or not the stack fulfils the criteria of the new repository.